jeroenvandisseldorp/ksml/docs/tutorials/intermediate/error-handling.md

 # Error Handling and Recovery in KSML

-This tutorial explores strategies for handling errors and implementing recovery mechanisms in KSML applications, helping you build more robust and resilient stream processing pipelines.
+This tutorial explores comprehensive strategies for handling errors and implementing recovery mechanisms in KSML applications, helping you build robust and resilient stream processing pipelines.

 ## Prerequisites